mydobie/featureFlags/README.md

 You can check if there is any high or critical security advisories for installed dependencies by running `npm run npmAudit`.

-This application uses [Husky](https://github.com/typicode/husky) to automatically install Git Hooks that will check for security advisories at commit time.
+This project uses [Husky](https://github.com/typicode/husky) to automatically install Git Hooks that will check for security advisories at commit time.
 Commits will fail if any dependency has a high or critical security advisory.
-See the `husky` section in the `package.json` file.
+See the `.husky/pre-commit` file.
 This means that you cannot commit code until high or critical security advisories are resolved.
 This was done intentionally because resolving high or critical security advisories is always the highest priority.

 ## Start the development server

 To start the development server, run `npm run start` in a terminal at the root of the project.

-This will start the application in development mode and open the application in a browser.
-Note the application will not build if there are any linting errors.
+This will serve the demo files in development mode and open them in a browser.
+Note that the demo files will not build if there are any linting errors.

-The application wil be available at [http://localhost:3000](http://localhost:3000) in a browser.
+The demo files will be available at [http://localhost:3000](http://localhost:3000) in a browser.

 If you need to change the port the application is running on, then change the `PORT` value in the `.env` file.